 16.1.
 Both parties are obliged to protect the confidentiality of all confidential information that comes to their notice in the context of the contract from each other or from other sources.
 The information is considered confidential if the other party has communicated that it must be treated confidentially or if the confidential nature of the information is self-evident.
 The party receiving confidential Information shall use it exclusively for the purpose for which it was provided.

 16.2.
 The client is aware that a public record of his personal data is made when the domain name is registered.

 16.3.
-The Trademark Office processes personal data in accordance with the Dutch Personal Data Protection Act (Wpb).
-The Trademark Office will not disclose confidential information about the client to third parties unless one of the exceptions provided for in article 16.4 applies.
+Trademark Office B.V. processes personal data in accordance with the Dutch Personal Data Protection Act (Wpb).
+Trademark Office B.V. will not disclose confidential information about the client to third parties unless one of the exceptions provided for in article 16.4 applies.

 16.4.
-The Trademark Office is authorised to disclose personal data to a third party in the following cases:
+Trademark Office B.V. is authorised to disclose personal data to a third party in the following cases:

 - if the data subject has given explicit consent for this to be done;